EngineerBetter/concourse-up/README.md

 - A security group to allow access to Concourse from the internet
 - An RDS instance (default: db.t2.small) for BOSH and Concourse to use

-Once the terraform step is complete, concourse-up deploys a BOSH director on an t2.medium instance, and then uses that to deploy a concourse with the following settings:
+Once the terraform step is complete, `concourse-up` deploys a BOSH director on an t2.medium instance, and then uses that to deploy a Concourse with the following settings:

 - One m3.medium [spot](https://aws.amazon.com/ec2/spot/) instance for the Concourse web server
 - One m3.xlarge spot instance used as a Concourse worker
-- Access via a loadbalancer over HTTP and HTTPS using a self-signed cert created by concourse-up
+- Access via a loadbalancer over HTTP and HTTPS using a self-signed cert created by `concourse-up`

 ## Tests